Christiane Collange

-Christiane Collange (born 1930) is a French journalist and author.
+Christiane Collange (29 October 1930 – 24 October 2023) was a French journalist and author.

 Early life

-Christiane Collange was born as Christiane Servan-Schreiber on October 29, 1930.
+Christiane Collange was born as Christiane Servan-Schreiber on 29 October 1930.
 Her father, Émile Servan-Schreiber, was a Jewish journalist and author.
 Her mother, Denise Brésard, was Roman Catholic.
 Her paternal father, Joseph Schreiber, was a Jewish-Prussian immigrant.
-She has two brothers, Jean-Jacques Servan-Schreiber and Jean-Louis Servan-Schreiber, and two sisters, Brigitte Gros and Bernadette Gradis.
+She had two brothers, Jean-Jacques Servan-Schreiber and Jean-Louis Servan-Schreiber, and two sisters, Brigitte Gros and Bernadette Gradis.
 The Servan-Schreiber family (up to 200 members) have a family reunion every five years.